-Dads who are concerned about how much they have to pee at night can take comfort in the fact that they’re not alone.
-About one in every 10 patients urologist Jamin Brahmbhatt sees comes in worried about nocturia, the medical diagnosis for excessive urination at night.
-And while it’s true that an enlarged prostate can cause frequent urination and be a sign of serious trouble, that’s seldom the reason why 30- and 40-year-olds find themselves running to the bathroom at 3 a.m.
+Men who are concerned about how much they have to pee at night can take comfort in the fact that they’re not alone.
+About one in every 10 patients urologist Jamin Brahmbhatt, M.D., sees comes in worried about nocturia, the medical diagnosis for excessive urination at night.
+And although it’s true that an enlarged prostate can cause frequent urination and be a sign of serious trouble, that’s seldom the reason why men find themselves running to the bathroom at 3 a.m.

-“A lot of the younger guys just enjoy happy hour a little too much,” Brahmbhatt told Fatherly.
-He suspects that, while women often get a reputation for having overactive bladders, men likely experience as many issues but tend to underreport symptoms.
+“A lot of the younger guys just enjoy happy hour a little too much,” Brahmbhatt says.
+He suspects that, although women often get a reputation for having overactive bladders, men likely experience as many issues but tend to underreport symptoms.
 Still, most men don’t appreciate wake-up calls from their bladders.
-So Brahmbhatt has several ways to slow down your late-night pee train.
+If you’re one of them, here are six ways to stop peeing so much at night.

 Stop Drinking Liquids Three Hours Before Bed